 - My 4-month-old has a fever.
 What should I do?
 (For a 4-month-old, a low fever after shots is normal.
 Ask the doctor about giving baby OTC fever meds.)

 - What should my 4-month-old’s heart rate be?
-(90 to 160 beats per minute is the normal range for infants.)
+(FYI, 90 to 160 beats per minute is the normal range for infants.)

-Just when it feels like you’ve gotten into a rhythm with feeding your four-month-old, things might switch up a bit.
+Just when it feels like you’ve gotten into a rhythm with feeding your 4-month-old, things might switch up a bit.
+Change is the name of the game in this whole parenting gig!

 What can a 4-month-old eat?

-You should continue to feed your baby breast milk or formula (or both, as some supplementing moms do).
+You should continue to feed baby breast milk or formula (or both, as some supplementing moms do).
 But what you might really want to know is: Can I give my 4-month-old baby food?
-The answer is… maybe.
+The answer is…maybe.

 Different babies are ready for solid foods at different ages.
-If you’re wondering, Can I give my 4-month-old baby food? talk it over with baby’s doctor.
+Talk it over with baby’s doctor.
 Before you chat, look out for these signs of readiness:

-- Baby holds her head up high and for long periods of time.
+- Baby holds their head up high and for long periods of time.

 - Baby can sit upright (while propped) in a high chair.

-- Baby’s interested food and opens her mouth to try to taste it.
+- Baby’s interested in food and opens their mouth to try to taste it.

-Pumping: If you’re pumping breast milk, you’re probably wondering how many ounces of breast milk for a 4-month-old is enough.
+- Pumping.
+If you’re pumping breast milk, you’re probably wondering how many ounces of breast milk for a 4-month-old is enough.
 Baby needs about 25 ounces of breast milk per day.
 So you’ll need to divide that by how many feedings baby typically has.
-So if you feed baby about eight times per day, he should get about 3.1 ounces of breast milk at each feeding.
+So if you feed baby about eight times per day, they should get about 3 to 4 ounces of breast milk at each feeding.

-To double-check that baby’s getting enough breast milk, you can check her diapers.
-How many wet diapers for a four-month-old is healthy?
+To double-check that baby’s getting enough breast milk, you can monitor their diapers.
+How many wet diapers for a four-month-old baby is healthy?
 About four or five very wet ones per day.

 How much should a 4-month-old sleep?